UK, Canada, Australia Launch Campaign Against Visa Fraud

-According to a joint statement issued by the diplomatic missions of the three countries in Nigeria on Monday tagged #FightingVisaFraud campaign, the campaign builds on the outcomes of a Five-Country Ministerial meeting and demonstrated their commitment to working together to address shared challenges while protecting vulnerable people.
+According to a joint statement issued by the diplomatic missions of the three countries in Nigeria on Monday tagged #FightingVisaFraud campaign, the campaign builds on the outcomes of a Five- Country Ministerial meeting and demonstrates their commitment to working together to address shared challenges while protecting vulnerable people.

-The United Kingdom, Canada and Australia share strong historical ties, common values and close cooperation on immigration and security matters and the #FightingVisaFraud campaign was launched during International Fraud Awareness Week between November 16 and 22, 2025.
+The United Kingdom, Canada and Australia share strong historical ties, common values and close cooperation on immigration and security matters and the #FightingVisaFraud campaign was launched during International Fraud Awareness Week (16-22 November).

-According to the statement, this represented an unprecedented level of cooperation between the three countries to tackle a shared global threat that costs victims millions of pounds annually and puts vulnerable people at risk of exploitation, financial ruin and legal consequences.
+According to the statement this represents an unprecedented level of cooperation between the three countries to tackle a shared global threat that costs victims millions of pounds annually and puts vulnerable people at risk of exploitation, financial ruin and legal consequences.

 “Visa fraud and illegal immigration facilitation have reached alarming levels globally, with criminal networks using increasingly sophisticated tactics to deceive prospective visa applicants.
 Victims are often promised guaranteed visas, jobs without proper qualifications, or expedited processing in exchange for exorbitant fees.
 The reality is financial loss, visa refusals, travel bans and, in the worst cases, trafficking and exploitation.